 CONRAD KORSCH is a New York City based acoustic and electric bassist, multi-instrumentalist / vocalist, composer / producer, and educator.
 He earned a Bachelor's Degree in Jazz Bass Performance from Temple University in Philadelphia, where he attended on scholarship and graduated Magna Cum Laude and with other honors.
-Widely known for his 11+ years tenure as Rod Stewart's bassist, he has accumulated a long and varied list of other notable recording, performance and TV / Film credits including Carly Simon, Andrea Bocelli, Bette Midler, The Faces, Manhattan Transfer, Christopher Cross, Joan Osborne, Madeleine Peyroux, Rosanne Cash, Carole King, Jennifer Hudson, Taylor Swift, Marc Cohn, Gavin DeGraw, Daryl Hall & John Oates, Natalie Cole, Liza Minelli, Phillip Phillips, Adam Levine, Clay Aiken, Sammy Hagar, Richard Marx, The Fifth Dimension, David Broza, Delta Goodrem, Southside Johnny, Teddy Thompson, Deborah Gibson, Blood Sweat and Tears, Dave Koz, Kaki King, Constantine Maroulis, Diane Birch, Kristina Train, Martin Short and Bernadette Peters, Kristin Chenoweth, Loudon Wainwright, Willie Nile, the Golden Boys (Frankie Avalon, Fabian, Bobby Rydell), Gloria Gaynor, Martha Reeves, Jo Dee Messina, Lainie Kazan, Lesley Gore, Linda Eder, David Krakauer's "Klezmer Madness", Martin Nievera, and many, many others.
+Widely known for his tenure as Rod Stewart's bassist from Fall of 2002 to present, he has accumulated a long and varied list of other notable recording, performance and TV / Film credits including Carly Simon, Andrea Bocelli, Bette Midler, The Faces, Manhattan Transfer, Christopher Cross, Joan Osborne, Madeleine Peyroux, Rosanne Cash, Carole King, Jennifer Hudson, Taylor Swift, Marc Cohn, Gavin DeGraw, Daryl Hall & John Oates, Natalie Cole, Liza Minelli, Phillip Phillips, Adam Levine, Clay Aiken, Sammy Hagar, Richard Marx, The Fifth Dimension, David Broza, Delta Goodrem, Southside Johnny, Teddy Thompson, Deborah Gibson, Blood Sweat and Tears, Dave Koz, Kaki King, Constantine Maroulis, Diane Birch, Kristina Train, Martin Short and Bernadette Peters, Kristin Chenoweth, Loudon Wainwright, Willie Nile, the Golden Boys (Frankie Avalon, Fabian, Bobby Rydell), Gloria Gaynor, Martha Reeves, Jo Dee Messina, Lainie Kazan, Lesley Gore, Linda Eder, David Krakauer's "Klezmer Madness", Martin Nievera, and many, many others.

 Conrad was featured centerstage in the original cast of the Broadway show "Swing!" and has substituted on nearly a dozen other Broadway and Off-Broadway shows as well as the Saturday Night Live house band.
 He was bassist / backing vocalist in the house bands for The Emeril Lagasse Show in 2010, the east coast broadcast of the annual Jerry Lewis / MDA Telethon from 2001-2010, and Lincoln Center's "Brazilfest" in 1998.